EngineeringSoftware/exli/README.md

 Tests that end with `#r0` are from R0 tests, end with `#r1` are from R1 tests.
 These 3 tests are the minimized tests (`r2` tests) by the greedy algorithm.

+Running `python -m exli.eval batch_minimize_tests` will merge all the minized tests with greedy algorithm into one file `${HOME}/exli/results/r2-passed-tests.txt`

 ### Reproduce the results in the paper
 See the [Reproduce the results](./REPRODUCE.md) for more details.